nuztalgia/botstrap/tests/readme.md

 pip install -U botstrap[tests]
 ```

-Then, use the following command to run the tests and produce a coverage summary:
+Then, use the following command to run the tests:

 ```
 pytest